Fine Art BA

-This course combines studio, exhibition and curatorial work, screenings and visits with traditional teaching and learning methods such as lectures, seminars, studio crits, tutorials and workshops.
-You’ll also have the chance to enhance your knowledge and learning by attending talks by nationally and internationally renowned visiting artists and creative practitioners, as well as attending exhibitions and conferences both on and off campus.
+This course combines studio, exhibition and curatorial work with traditional teaching and learning methods such as lectures, seminars, studio crits, tutorials and workshops.
+You’ll also have the chance to enhance your knowledge and learning by attending talks from nationally and internationally renowned visiting artists and creative practitioners, as well as attending exhibitions and conferences both on and off campus.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-We usually use a combination of assessment methods that allows you to develop diverse skills.
-These include your studio work, exhibition crits, module presentations, essays and exams, depending on the modules you choose.
+We use a combination of assessment methods that allows you to develop diverse skills.
+These include your studio work, essays and exams, depending on the modules you have selected to study.

 Other course specific tests:

-Where an applicant is undertaking an Extended Project Qualification (EPQ), the School may make an alternative offer that is one A level grade below that of our standard offer – on the condition that the applicant achieves a grade A in their EPQ (e.g. AAB at A level / alternative offer ABB plus grade A in EPQ).
+Where an applicant is undertaking an Extended Project Qualification (EPQ), the School may make an alternative offer that is one A level grade below that of our standard offer – on the condition that the applicant achieves a grade A in their EPQ (e.g. ABB at A level / alternative offer BBB plus grade A in EPQ).

 NB: An EPQ is optional and not a requirement of application.